A Night of Celebration and Recognition — UNCF’s National A Mind Is…® Gala

 Actress and producer Lynn Whitfield graced the stage as host for the evening.
 DC’s own Mayor Muriel Bowser served as honorary gala chair for the event.

 Erika Alexander, activist and actress best known from hit-sitcom, Living Single, also made an appearance.

 More than $915,000 was raised to support HBCUs (historically black colleges and universities) and deserving African American students.
 An additional $30,000 was raised during the event to support HBCUs.
 Along with the A-list VIP reception, the event featured a seated dinner and a live theatrical performance from KIPP DC College Preparatory.

-Other awardees included the Top Ladies of Distinction (President’s Award), the Proctor and Gamble Company (Corporation of the Year), and Lilly Endowment, Inc. (Foundation of the Year).
+Other awardees included the Top Ladies of Distinction (President’s Award), the Procter and Gamble Company (Corporation of the Year), and Lilly Endowment, Inc. (Foundation of the Year).